-Professor Winette van der Graaf leads the Clinical and Translational Sarcoma Team at The Institute of Cancer Research and is an honorary consultant in medical oncology at The Royal Marsden NHS Foundation Trust.
-She leads and is building up the Clinical and Translational Sarcoma Team at the ICR, and specialises in developing new therapies to improve outcomes for sarcoma patients.
+Professor Winette van der Graaf led the Clinical and Translational Sarcoma Team at The Institute of Cancer Research and was an honorary consultant in medical oncology at The Royal Marsden NHS Foundation Trust.
+She led and is built up the Clinical and Translational Sarcoma Team at the ICR, and specialised in developing new therapies to improve outcomes for sarcoma patients.

 She has participated in many clinical studies in sarcoma and led the pivotal phase III trial with pazopanib for soft tissue sarcoma, which led to registration by the US Food and Drug Administration and the European Medicines Agency in this indication.

 Professor Van der Graaf was born, raised and trained in The Netherlands, where she worked until September 2015, when she was appointed at the ICR and The Royal Marsden.
 She graduated in medicine from the University of Groningen in 1986.
 She subsequently trained in internal medicine, which she combined with her PhD on circumvention of multidrug resistance in cancer.